NicholasSynovic/git-all-python/README.md

 ### Steps to Execute

 1. In your terminal, run `python -m pip install progress` **or** `python -m pip install -r requirements.txt`
-2. In your terminal, run `python gitCommitExploder.py -u GIT_REPO_URL` where `GIT_REPO_URL` is the repository that you are cloning to your local machine
+2. In your terminal, run `python git-all-python.py -u GIT_REPO_URL -s OUTPUT` where `GIT_REPO_URL` is the repository that you are cloning to your local machine and `OUTPUT` is the destination folder of all the exploded commits.

 ### Command Line Arguements